PY 695-001, PY 695-002: Teaching of Psychology Practicum

 (5) Instructor/course evaluations: Timely submission of the online evaluation and the anonymous, written evaluation is required to receive a course grade.

 C. Professional behavior: (10% of course grade--Note that this category is full credit or zero credit.).
-As your instructor, I am responsible for creating an optimal course environment for learning.
-I also want to facilitate your professional development by encouraging the demeanor and behaviors of successful early-career psychologists.
-I take my obligation seriously by coming to class prepared, treating you with respect, establishing a positive atmosphere in the classroom, and promptly responding to your emails and requests for assistance.
+As your instructors, we are responsible for creating an optimal course environment for learning.
+We also want to facilitate your professional development by encouraging the demeanor and behaviors of successful early-career psychologists.
+We take our obligation seriously by coming to class prepared, treating you with respect, establishing a positive atmosphere in the classroom, and promptly responding to your emails and requests for assistance.
 The following rules are

 intended to reduce distractions and to promote the kinds of behaviors that are expected in virtually all professional settings.

 Laptops and tablets: There is accumulating evidence that the use of laptops and tablets in class hinders the performance of users and students sitting within viewing distance.
 Therefore, laptops and tablets are not allowed in class unless first cleared with us.
 Such devices will be approved only for note-taking and no other sites or functions may be open.
 You are expected to make eye contact with whomever is speaking except when you are typing.

 Phones: Please turn phones to either the off or silent position.
 Answering a phone call or text is prohibited, unless you are expecting an important message and you let us know beforehand.

 Active participant: Please stay engaged in class by fully participating in discussions and completing in-class assignments.
 Make eye contact with the speaker in classroom interactions in the same way you would in a one-on-one conversation held in an office or hallway.
 Please don't hold side conversations--they are distracting to us and to other students and are therefore detrimental to an effective classroom environment.